openvinotoolkit/training_extensions/docs/source/tutorials/otx_cli/how_to_train/detection.rst

 This dataset contains images of grapevines with the annotation for different varieties of grapes.

 - ``CDY``	- Chardonnay
 - ``CFR``	- Cabernet Franc
 - ``CSV``	- Cabernet Sauvignon
 - ``SVB``	- Sauvignon Blanc
 - ``SYH``	- Syrah

 It's a great example to start with.
-The model achieves high accuracy right from the beginning of the training due to large and focused objects.
+The model achieves high accuracy righ from the beginning of the training due to relatively large and focused objects.
 Also, these objects are distinguished by a person, so we can check inference results just by looking at images.

 .. image:: ../../../../utils/images/wgisd_dataset_sample.jpg
   :width: 600